getsentry/sentry/src/sentry/silo/README.md

 ## Background on Silos

+Historically, Sentry has operated with read/write access to all models/endpoints no matter where you are in the backend.
+This will be true going forward for self-hosted users and we will continue support for this simplified deployment model, denoting it as `Monoltih Mode`.

-HC Sentry requires running two seperate instances and having them communicate between one another.
+For SaaS deployment, we want to introduce sensitive data residency as part of the Hybrid Cloud project.
+To do so, Sentry requires running two separate instance types and having them communicate between one another.
 They are:
-- _Control Silo_ - contains global data that is universal to Sentry SaaS
+- _Control Silo_ - contains global data that is universal to Sentry SaaS (Single Instance)
 - _Region Silo_ - contains customer data that is relevant to that region of Sentry and that region only.
 Regions Silos cannot talk to one another.
+(Multiple Instances)

 ## Prerequisites